midnightmoet/3c/README.md

 ## Features

-Multipage website with basic abilities to maneuver through the website.
+SPA page with ability to contain all needed for functionality of the business.

 ## Contributing